Guide, Reviewed 27 April 2026

-Every UK driving test includes one "tell me" question before you set off and one "show me" question while you are driving.
-They are easy marks if you have prepared and a frequent source of unnecessary minor faults if you have not.
+Every UK practical includes one "tell me" before you set off and one "show me" while driving.
+Easy marks if prepared, an unnecessary fault source if not.

 Until 2017 the test had two "tell me" questions before driving.
 DVSA split them: one is asked stationary, one while moving.
 The aim is to test whether you can multitask safely.